 Will existing legacy installations be affected?

-No. The new regulations proposed only cover those newly produced roomheater appliances that are made available for sale on the UK market after 2022.
-There are also stipulations for the installer in ensuring that newly installed and commissioned appliances after the implementation date have been independently tested and verified as meeting the new provisions within Ecodesign legislation.
+No. The new regulations proposed only cover those newly produced roomheater appliances that are “placed on the market” and made available for sale on the UK market after 2022.
+Installers should ensure any products placed on the market after this date have been independently tested and verified as meeting the new provisions within Ecodesign legislation, and are accompanied with the necessary technical and performance information to confirm this within appliance manufacturer literature or sales websites.
 Those appliances that meet all current and future UK performance requirements can be accessed in the HETAS guide, or by using the search facility on the HETAS website at www.hetas.co.uk/find-appliance.

 I’ve been informed of earlier implementation dates by 1st January 2020

 This is correct, in that independent boiler appliances are required to meet the Ecodesign legislation 2 years earlier than the implementation date of 2022 for roomheater stove appliances.
 Independent boilers are those classified as not providing heat into the room in which they are installed, and are those appliances that simply link to an exiting or new hot water heating system, the majority of which are installed in a type of boiler room.

 The efficiency and emission limits for independent boilers are slightly different for stoves, with their ability and technology to better control the heating environment.
 The new emission and efficiency requirement for independent boilers are summarised in the table below;

 |Appliance Type||Operation||Fuel||Output||Seasonal Efficiency (%)||PM (mg/m3)||OGC (mg/m3)||CO (mg/m3)||NOx (mg/m3)|

 The HETAS website has a useful search function for stoves, boilers, cookers, biomass appliances and chimney/flue systems.